 Due to the fact that their engines consist of less intricate parts, an EV will actually last longer on average than a combustion engine car too, although the battery may need replacing at some stage (usually after ten years or so).

 In fact, the main parts of an EV that require maintenance are their tyres and brakes.
 This means the servicing schedule is less frequent than a fuel-powered car.
 A traditional vehicle will require maintenance every six months, whilst an EV may be fine to drive with limited issues for around a year at a time.
+Get answers to your questions by checking out Custom BLDC Motor.

 Innovative battery technology is one of the primary advancements that drive the manufacture of EVs.
 The majority of EVs on the market today use lithium-ion batteries.
 These batteries are manufactured from rare earth minerals, including graphite, lithium salt and carbon, all of which make up both negative and positive electrodes.
 When combined with an electrolyte, they produce a strong electric current that powers the battery and turns the wheels.